joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/15/health/covid-premature-births-lockdown.html?searchResultPosition=2

 **The 2020 Election Is Happening Right Now**\
-`Millions have voted in-person or by mail, with weeks to go before Election Day.`\
+`Millions have voted in person or by mail, with weeks to go before Election Day.`\
 https://nytimes.com/2020/10/15/us/politics/early-voting-photos.html?searchResultPosition=3

 **The 25 Most Influential Works of American Protest Art Since World War II**\